 Working from home has been challenging for everyone, from setting new schedules and learning to use new tools to building boundaries between life and work.

 With these 9 tips, you’ll be able to unplug from work and make time for the things that matter to you the most.
 Remember that your life is much more than what happens at work.
-Having a balance will help you reconnect with yourself and give your best at everything you do.
+Having a balance will help you reconnect with yourself and give your best in everything you do.